Sales Process

 What’s the difference between the sales process and sales methodology?

-Sometimes, companies misuse the terms sales process and sales methodology.
+The terms sales process and sales methodology are often confused.

 A sales process is a series of actionable steps that are unique to an organization that sales reps follow.
-However, sales methodology is a broader concept, it’s a set of practices that a business might adopt that often inform how a sales process is built and conducted in the first place.
+However, sales methodology is a broader concept; it’s a set of practices that a business might adopt, often informing how a sales process is built and conducted.